kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 which is the same as `Ctrl+Alt+d`, Shift is just ignored.

-That behavior of xterm is **not** set in stone and can be configured in a terminal-dependent way.
-Depending on its configuration, xterm would send different characters or escape sequences in response to `Ctrl+Alt+Shift` combination.
+That behavior of xterm is **not** set in stone and it is configurable in a terminal-dependent way.
+Depending on its configuration, xterm might send different things in response to `Ctrl+Alt+Shift` combination.
 Here is the discussion about xterm [modified keys](https://invisible-island.net/xterm/modified-keys.html).

 ### UTF-8